pip-services/pip-services-docs/content/en/python/commons/reflect/_index.md

 gitUrl: "https://github.com/pip-services3-python/pip-services3-commons-python"
 description: >

-    The Reflect library contains classes that can be used to examine the properties and methods and type of a class.
+    The Reflect library contains classes that can be used to examine the properties, methods and type of a class.
 In addition, it can be used to dynamically set the values of a property and create objects of a specific type.

 ---
 ---